Suitors circle Noble after commodity trader's $1.8 billion market plunge

 "There is a scarcity value attached to Noble because there are hardly any listed commodity players," said the Singapore banker.

-Last year, a Temasek-led consortium made a buyout offer for agricultural commodities trader Olam International Ltd (OLAM.SI), more than a year after short seller Muddy Waters raised questions about Olam's finances, sparking a stock slump.
+Last year, a Temasek-led consortium made a buyout offer for agricultural commodities trader Olam International Ltd, more than a year after short seller Muddy Waters raised questions about Olam's finances, sparking a stock slump.

 Elman, who has recently raised his stake to nearly 21 percent in Noble, though is unlikely to be pressured into a sale, despite the slump in prices of several commodities, people familiar with his thinking said.